Home » Dental Practice HIPAA Audit Readiness

 Access roles documented

-Backups clearly described
+Backups clearly defined

 Recovery process understood